Insights-ge/inexphone-sms-package/README.md

 **Laravel InexPhone SMS** was created by the team at [**Insights**](https://insights.ge) to provide a clean, reliable, and Laravel-native way to integrate the **InexPhone SMS API** into modern Laravel applications.

-Instead of repeatedly implementing HTTP authentication, request handling, SMS payloads, OTP verification, callbacks, API responses, and error handling for every Laravel project, this package provides a reusable integration built around Laravel's conventions and developer experience.
+Instead of repeatedly implementing HTTP authentication, request handling, SMS payloads, OTP verification, callbacks, blacklist access, API responses, and error handling for every Laravel project, this package provides a reusable integration built around Laravel's conventions and developer experience.

 > *"Integrate once.
 Send with confidence.
 Build more."* — **PrayerPosition**